Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.27 team ERA that ranks 17th across all league pitching staffs.
+- The Cubs' 4.25 team ERA ranks 17th among all MLB pitching staffs.

-- Cubs pitchers combine to surrender the ninth-fewest home runs in baseball (141 total, 1.1 per game).
+- Cubs pitchers combine to allow the ninth-fewest home runs in baseball (142 total, 1.1 per game).

-- The left-hander's most recent appearance was on Saturday against the Kansas City Royals, when he threw six innings, surrendering two earned runs while allowing six hits.
+- His most recent time out came on Sunday against the Kansas City Royals, when the right-hander went 6 1/3 innings, surrendering one earned run while giving up five hits.

+- In 17 games this season, the 33-year-old has put up a 4.01 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.